zilch/type-route/docs/api-reference/route-group/has.md

 }
 ```

 In addition to taking a route and returning a boolean, `has` works with TypeScript's control flow analysis to properly narrow type of the given `route` in the appropriate code blocks.
-In the above example this mean you can be sure `route.params.userId` exists within this code block:
+In the above example this means you can be sure `route.params.userId` exists within this code block:

 ```tsx
 if (groups.user.has(route)) {